diazms04/TASKS-LIST/README.md

 # BLOG
 This to do list website was built with python, django and PostgreSQL as database.
 The frontend with HTML and CSS.
-Allows you to create and delete tasks, which are stored in a database created in postgresql.
+Allows you to create and delete tasks, which are stored in a database created in postgreSQL.

 ![](https://github.com/diazms04/TASKS-LIST/blob/main/Screenshot%202023-03-26%20161204.png)